EMV – Learning the Basics

 End-to-end (E2E) encryption encrypts data on a payment device and sends it to the card processor without the point of sale terminal ever seeing or storing the unencrypted data.

-With Paladin Point of Sale, your business is secure.
+With Paladin, your business is secure.
 Paladin supports E2E encryption, which protects your card account information from being stolen while in the midst of processing.
-Curious about how secure Paladin Point of Sale is?
+Curious about how secure Paladin is?
 Give us a call at 800-725-2346.

 EuroPay®, Visa®, MasterCard®, are registered marks belonging to one or more unaffiliated third parties that do not endorse or sponsor Mercury Payment Systems, LLC or Paladin Data Corporation.

 If you have questions or suggestions about this information, contact email@example.com.